Qlik-PE/replicate-yellowbrick/README.md

 	},
 ```

+> If you look at the provider syntax files in this repository, you will see a JSON
+> key *load_data_exe_params*.
+While you would think that this would allow us to override
+> the command line arguments, that is not the case with the PostgreSQL target endpoint.
+> It turns out that the command line arguments are formatted directly in the code and do
+> not rely on the value specified.
+This is why we must rely on a script to parse
+> the arguments and reformat them for `ybload`.

 ## Differences Between Windows and Linux Hosts

 While the approach taken for both Windows and Linux Qlik Replicate hosts is
 essentially the same, the shell scripts are obviously different (Windows batch
-files vs. Linux bash scripts).
+files vs. Linux *bash* scripts).
 There are some also some minor
 differences in behavior of the PostgreSQL target endpoint with regard to the provider
 syntax.
 The subdirectories in this repository provide details for both
-Windows and Linux hosts.
+Windows and Linux Qlik Replicate hosts.

 ## Best Practice Recommendations